AgileVentures/MetPlus_resumeCruncher/README.md

 ```
 backend:
   admin:
-    username: backend_admin     # Username that should be provided in the HTTP parameter X-Auth-Username
+    username: cruncher_user       # Username that should be provided in the HTTP parameter X-Auth-Username
-    password: backendpassword   # Password that should be provided in the HTTP parameter X-Auth-Password
+    password: cruncher_password   # Password that should be provided in the HTTP parameter X-Auth-Password
 ```

 ### Cunchers default configuration